As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 - Social Media Links or Icons (makes it easy for people to connect with you on multiple platforms)

-Top Tips in Creating Your Own Life Coach Website
+Top Tips to Create Your Own Life Coach Website

 - Check out other websites that are familiar and relevant to your business.
-By going to the websites you connect with, you’ll naturally find design elements that will inspire how you’d like your coaching business website to look and feel like.
+By going to the websites you connect with, you’ll naturally find inspiration for how you’d like your coaching business website to look and feel.
 You can browse our website and blog as an easy starting point!

 - Sketch out your website design and how you want each page to look.
 By drafting out how you want things to flow on pen and paper, you’ll have more direction and intention in your website design.

-- Assuming you already have your target avatar (if not, click here for our client avatar guide) for every decision you make in your website design.
-Think about how each piece builds your KNOW-LIKE-TRUST factor and guides your user through your page.
-Additionally, your homepage is an ideal place to build out your elevator pitch.
+- Use your target avatar for every decision you make in your website design.
+(Don’t know your target audience yet?
+Click here for our client avatar guide) Think about how each piece builds your KNOW-LIKE-TRUST factor and guides your user through your page.
+Your website should make it clear who you work with and how you help them.

-- High-quality images can take up a lot of bandwidth and slow down your website.
+- Make sure your images are the right size.
+High-quality images can take up a lot of bandwidth and slow down your website.
 Thankfully, there are WordPress plug-ins like ShortPixel that can compress and optimize your images and videos (for example, you can set videos to autoplay) so your website loads faster without decreasing the quality of your content.
-We use ShortPixel to compress our images.

 - Learn how to generate extraordinary testimonials from clients and use them on your website.